medialtemporal/medialtemporal/README.md

 Hi, I’m Sonia (she/her), a neuroscience student in Canada! <br><br>
-I’m currently learning JavaScript, and practicing my skills in HTML, CSS, Python, and R.
+I’m currently learning JavaScript, HTML, and CSS, and trying to improve my skills in Python and R.